 In the Authorization Code Grant flow, authorization is split into two steps.
 In the first step, if the authorization server authenticates the user credentials, an authorization code is returned to the client.
 The client calls back to the authorization server with the authorization code and some form of client authentication, usually a client secret.
 If the client is authenticated, the authorization server returns an access token and optional refresh tokens directly to the client.
 By separating the authorization process into two steps, the access token does not flow through the user agent.

 Access tokens passed from client to resource server can be verified by the resource server using the same secret used to sign them.
 Both authorization and resource servers share this secret, but this secret is never exposed to the client or user agent.
 Access tokens have a limited lifetime, so refresh tokens can be used to request fresh access tokens.

-To go a little deeper, see Mobile API Security Techniques, Part 2: API Tokens, Oauth2, and Disappearing Secrets
+To go a little deeper on mobile security, see Mobile API Security Techniques, Part 2: API Tokens, Oauth2, and Disappearing Secrets.

 The authorization code grant flow is common for web and mobile clients.
 A difference between web and mobile flows often shows up during the code exchange step.